defold/doc/docs/en/manuals/editor-scripts.md

 Since this command invokes shell program in a read-only way (and notifies the editor about it using `reload_resources = false`), you get the benefit of making this action undoable.

 ::: sidenote
-If you want to make an editor script as a library, you might want to bundle the binary program for editor platforms with the dependency.
+If you want to distribute your editor script as a library, you might want to bundle the binary program for editor platforms within the dependency.
 See [Editor scripts in libraries](#editor-scripts-in-libraries) for more details on how to do it.
 :::

 ## Lifecycle hooks